History of Belgrade: Contemporary period

+On 1 January 2012, the new Ada Bridge over the Sava River in Belgrade was opened.
+The new bridge, funded by the European Bank for Reconstruction and Development (EBRD), considerably improved inner city transport.

 In 2015, an agreement was reached with Eagle Hills (a UAE company) on the Belgrade Waterfront deal, for the construction of a new part of the city on currently undeveloped wasteland by the riverside.
 This project, officially started in 2015 and is one of the largest urban development projects in Europe, will cost at least 3.5 billion euros.

 According to Srdjan Garcevic, "Vaguely contemporary but somehow cheap-looking, it is planted illegally in the middle of the city on unstable soil – serving the interests of the anonymous lucky few."

+In the summer of 2018 the main Belgrade train station closed its doors after 134 years in service as the new modern station opened a few miles away.

+In June 2023, Serbia opened for traffic a new 9.74-km section of the Belgrade bypass, meaning reduction of truck traffic in the city centre.
+The construction was mainly carried out by China's Power Construction Corporation (PowerChina).
+Serbia financed 15% of the project, with the remaining 85% coming in the form of a loan from China’s Exim Bank.

+Construction of a new suburban rail line, which will link Belgrade Airport both to the city and the EXPO 2027 site, is scheduled to begin in mid-2024.

 Names throughout history

 Belgrade has had many names through history, and in nearly all languages the name translates as "the white city" or similar.
 Serbian name Beograd is a compound of beo ("white, light") and grad ("town, city"), and etymologically corresponds to several other city names spread throughout the Slavdom: Belgorod, Białogard, Biograd etc.